skcode0/saai/README.md

 - (TextAttack)[https://github.com/QData/TextAttack]

 ## Result Summary

-Performance comparison between different fine-tune models
+Performance comparison between different fine-tuned models
 - [Google](https://arxiv.org/pdf/2005.00547)
   - Original research paper that trained on GoEmotions
 - [SamLowe](https://huggingface.co/SamLowe/roberta-base-go_emotions)
   - Popular GoEmotions fine-tuned model on Hugging face
   - Shows results for default threshold of 0.5 and separate thresholds for each label.
+- My models:
+  - `go`: GoEmotions dataset only
+  - `merged`: GoEmotions + 3 other datasets (Hugging Face & Kaggle)
+  - `augmented (v1)`: merged datasets + augmented data
+  - `augmented v2`: augmented v1 datasets + TextAttack's EDA on all labels other than neutral
+  - `augmented v3`: augmented v1 datasets + TextAttack's EDA on non-majority labels + TextAttack's CharSwapAugmenter on minority labels
+    - Creates more examples for labels with very few examples compared to other labels'

 Notes:
 - From the look it, Google's paper seems to have used threshold of 0.5.
-Also, it shows macro-average, which is often used for imbalanced datasets.
-Thus, the chart below will show comparison based on **threshold=0.5** and **macro-averages** (on test set).
+Also, it shows macro-averages, which are often used for imbalanced datasets.
+Thus, the chart below will show comparison based on **threshold=0.5** and **macro-averages** (on test sets).
+- Google's and SamLowe's models don't explicitly mention how many examples were in test set, but I assume it's the same set as what I've used for my GoEmotions-only model (`go`).
 - Some models used more test samples for evaluation (look at `Support` column)
   - There are 5.43k examples for test set in GoEmotions, but the `Support` column shows around 6.33k.
 This is because it's multi-label, so each example can have multiple labels.
-  - Google's and SamLowe's models don't specifically mention how many examples were in test set, but I assume it's the same set as what I've used for my GoEmotions-only model.
   - 17388 = test sets from GoEmotions + other datasets
-- The following models are mine:
-  - `go`: GoEmotions dataset only
-  - `merged`: GoEmotions + 4 other datasets (Hugging Face & Kaggle)
-  - `augmented (v1)`: merged datasets + augmented data
-  - `augmented v2`: augmented v1 datasets + TextAttack's EDA on all labels other than neutral
-  - `augmented v3`: augmented v1 datasets + TextAttack's EDA on non-majority labels + TextAttack's CharSwapAugmenter on minority labels
-    - Creates more examples for labels with very few examples compared to other labels'

 | Models       | Precision | Recall | F1-Score | Support |
 |--------------|-----------|--------|----------|---------|